Social Group Types: Ten Types of Social Groups and Examples

 Virtual teams.
 Teams that work together over time and distance via electronic media to combine effort and achieve common goals.

-How Are Teams Different from Groups?
+How Teams are Different from Groups?

 A group becomes a team when: